Twelve thousand centuries ago, long before the first humans

 which is present as small grains in many kinds of rock.
 When a

-grain of zircon forms, it easily incorporates traces of uranium
+grain of zircon forms, it incorporates traces of uranium into its

-into its structure, but not lead, which has the wrong chemical
+structure, but not lead, which has the wrong chemical behavior.
+As

-behavior.
-As a result, we can assume that almost all the lead
+a result, we can assume that almost all th lead we find in a

-present in a zircon grain was produced by decay of the uranium it
+zircon grain was produced by decay of the uranium it started with.

-started with.
-If the amount of 238U is equal to the
+If the amount of 238U is equal to the amount of 206Pb,